collicutt-net/collicutt-net.github.io/_posts/2020-12-22-six-things-to-learn-about-success-from-steve-martin.md

 (There’s also a great [NPR podcast with Martin](https://www.npr.org/2020/05/08/852769010/steve-martin-on-his-years-as-a-comic-and-walking-away-from-stand-up) if you don’t have time to read the book.)

 **1. Success takes dedication and time.
-Maybe, for better or worse, longer than you think.**
+Maybe, for better or worse, longer than you think**

 The first and second sentences in Steve Martin’s autobiography “Born Standing Up” are: